-There are around 200 banks in Japan.
+There are over 400 banks in Japan.
 The Bank of Japan, the country’s central bank, was established in 1882 to control the domestic money supply and serve as the lender of last resort to the banks in Japan.
 The Japanese banking system consists of:

 According to Moody’s, the outlook for the Japanese banking system is stable, as the banks’ operating environment, asset risk, and liquidity are expected to outweigh the pressure on domestic profitability from the Bank of Japan’s negative interest rate policy (NIRP).

 For anyone considering a career in banking in Japan, this list of the top banks in Japan is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 Founded in 1880, Mitsubishi Group is headquartered in Chiyoda, Tokyo.
-The bank employs around 140,000 staff and serves 12 million customers.
+The bank employs around 150,000 staff and serves 12 million customers.
 It operates through its Retail Banking Business Group, Corporate Banking Business Group, Trust Assets Business Group, and Global Business Group segments.
-It has 1,200 locations, in approximately 50 countries.
+It keeps 1,200 locations in approximately 50 countries.